August 9th celebrates National Rice Pudding Day and Book Lovers Day.

-The party only lasted until 1854 and they mostly focused on single issues like objecting slavery expansion.
+The party only lasted until 1854, and they primarily focused on single issues like objecting slavery expansion.

-Inventor Robert Fulton, tested his 66-foot long boat on River Seine in Paris, France.
+1803 Inventor Robert Fulton tested his 66-foot long boat on River Seine in Paris, France.

 The boat featured an eight-horsepower steam engine and reached 4 miles per hour.
 Unfortunately, the engine broke the hull.